Migration in an Age of Movement

 Economic Contributions & and Labor Market

-Contributions are not only monetary: migrants spur trade and investment linkages with their countries of origin and transfer valuable skills and knowledge across borders.
-Remittances sent home by migrant workers have become a pillar of development finance: global remittance flows to low- and middle-income countries reached about $656 billion in 2023, exceeding foreign direct investment and aid in many economies (World Bank, 2023).
-These remittances reduce poverty and promote health and education in origin countries, illustrating how migration can create economic gains on both sides.
-Crucially, the economic benefits of migration tend to grow over time – second-generation immigrants often achieve higher education and income levels, further boosting the fiscal and productivity gains for host countries (National Academies of Sciences, Engineering, and Medicine, 2017).
+Contributions are not only monetary, migrants spur trade and investment linkages with their countries of origin and transfer valuable skills and knowledge across borders.
+Remittances sent home by migrant workers have become a pillar of development finance.
+Global remittance flows to low- and middle-income countries reached about $656 billion in 2023, exceeding foreign direct investment and aid in many economies (World Bank, 2023).
+These remittances reduce poverty and promote health and education in origin countries, illustrating how migration can create economic gains for all.
+Crucially, the economic benefits of migration tend to grow over time.
+Second-generation immigrants often achieve higher education and income levels, further boosting the fiscal and productivity gains for host countries (National Academies of Sciences, Engineering, and Medicine, 2017).

 Social Impacts